geomagpy/magpy/README.md

 ### 2.10 Data transfer

 MagPy contains a number of methods to simplify data transfer for observatory applications.
-Beside you can always use the basic python functionality.
+Methods within the basic Python functionality can also be very useful.
 Using the implemented methods requires:

         from magpy import transfer as mt

 #### 2.10.1 Downloads

-Just use the read method as outlined in section a.
+Use the `read` method as outlined above.
 No additional imports are required.

-#### 2.10.2 Ftp upload
+#### 2.10.2 FTP upload

+Files can also be uploaded to an FTP server:

+        mt.ftpdatatransfer(localfile='/path/to/data.cdf',ftppath='/remote/directory/',myproxy='ftpaddress or address of proxy',port=21,login='user',passwd='passwd',logfile='/path/mylog.log')

-The upload methods using ftp, scp and gin support logging.
-If the data file failed to upload correctly, the path is added to a log file and, when called again, upload is retried.
+The upload methods using FTP, SCP and GIN support logging.
+If the data file failed to upload correctly, the path is added to a log file and, when called again, upload of the file is retried.
 This option is useful for remote locations with unstable network connections.

-        mt.ftpdatatransfer(localfile='/path/to/data.cdf',ftppath='/remote/directory/',myproxy='ftpaddress or address of proxy',port=21,login='user',passwd='passwd',logfile='/path/mylog.log')

-#### 2.10.3 Secure communication
+#### 2.10.3 Secure communication protocol (SCP)

+To transfer via SCP:

         mt.scptransfer('user@address:/remote/directory/','/path/to/data.cdf',passwd,timeout=60)

 #### 2.10.4 Upload data to GIN

+Use the following command:

         mt.ginupload('/path/to/data.cdf', ginuser, ginpasswd, ginaddress, faillog=True, stdout=True)